frictionlessdata/datapackage-pipelines/README.md

 In this example we see one pipeline called `worldbank-co2-emissions`.
 Its pipeline consists of 4 steps:

-- `metadata`: This is a library processor  (see below), which modifies the data-package's descriptor (in our case: the initial, empty descriptor) - adding `name`, `title` and other properties to the datapackage.
+- `update_package`: This is a library processor  (see below), which modifies the data-package's descriptor (in our case: the initial, empty descriptor) - adding `name`, `title` and other properties to the datapackage.
 - `load`: This is another library processor, which loads data into the data-package.
   This resource has a `name` and a `from` property, pointing to the remote location of the data.
 - `set_types`: This processor assigns data types to fields in the data.
 In this example, field headers looking like years will be assigned the `number` type.
 - `dump_to_zip`: Create a zipped and validated datapackage with the provided file name.

+Also, we have provided some metadata:

+- `title`: Title of a pipeline
+- `description`: Description of a pipeline
+- `environment`: Dictionary of environment variables to be set for all the pipeline's steps.
+For examples, it can be used to change the behaviour of the underlaying `requests` library - https://requests.readthedocs.io/en/master/user/advanced/#ssl-cert-verification

+> Full JSONSchema of the `pipeline-spec.yaml` file can be found [here](https://github.com/frictionlessdata/datapackage-pipelines/blob/master/datapackage_pipelines/specs/schemas/pipeline-spec.schema.json)

 ### Mechanics